 There are a lot of factors to consider when choosing the right music distribution service for your needs.

 Releasing new music is a struggle in its own right!

-You need the fastest, most efficient, and affordable ways to get your music out to the world.
+You need the fastest, most efficient, and most affordable ways to get your music out to the world.

 The sooner you use one of these music distribution services, the sooner your music will be heard by your fans.

 Most artists use lucky distribution services to release music, and because of that, they can't truly build more fans.

 Each music distribution platform is pretty much the same, but the cost of using them will be different.

 Boost Collective is a digital distribution platform that is meant to help independent artists get their music out there!